 The mascara comes off so easily and doesn’t leave the usual raccoon smudges that most mascaras leave me with (bonus!), plus no need for makeup remover, which also irritates my eyes (super bonus!).
 I usually shower in the evenings so I just gently pull them off about halfway through the shower.
 At that point the steam has loosened the tubes really well, and they literally just glide off with my fingers.
 This is what it looks like:

 My eyes have been so much happier and I would highly (HIGHLY!) recommend this for anyone with sensitive eyes.
 I do find that the mascara comes off smoother when I use the primer, which I most always do.
 I don’t love primer in general because of how you have to really cover it to hide all the white, so I usually run my fingers over the primer before I put on the mascara to thin it out a bit.
-The only other thing is that my lashes don’t tend to be super soft like they were with my last mascara (Bare Minerals), but it definitely gives a bigger look and I am a fan of that.
+The only other thing is that my lashes don’t tend to be super soft like they were with my last mascara (from Bare Minerals), but it definitely gives a bigger look and I am a fan of that.

 If you’ve used tubing mascara, please share!
 I’m surprised I had never heard of it before.